Home

 The power supply unit provides +35V DC (pin J806) to the phono amplifier and +27V DC (pin J807) to the tone & pre-amplifier board.

-Four electrolytic capacitors (C803, C804, C805, and C806) installed on this board were replaced with low impedance and high-reliability Nichicon UPW/UPM e-caps.
+Four electrolytic capacitors (C803, C804, C805, and C806) installed on this board were replaced with low-impedance, high-reliability Nichicon UPW/UPM e-caps.
 The dried glue under each capacitor was carefully removed.
-The original e-caps were tested with an Atlas ESR70 capacitance meter.
-The capacitance of two of the four capacitors is outside the factory tolerance +/- 20%.
+The original e-caps were tested using an Atlas ESR70 capacitance meter.
+The capacitance of two out of the four capacitors was found to be outside the factory tolerance of ±20%.

 Test results on original capacitors removed from the power supply board: